RahulSriv/Iris-Segmentation/README.md

 • Loop until there are no changes in the image Once the image stops changing, you've got your canny edges

-After determining the edges, location of the iris is found using Hough transform.The algorithm of Hough transform is as follows:
+After determining the edges, location of the iris is found using Hough transform.

+### The algorithm of Hough transform is as follows:

 1. Initialize pupil radius and iris radius the given database.